Questions about colon cancer? Our experts are here to help with your coverageMarch 30, 20223 min read

 If you are a journalist looking to know more about colorectal cancer and would like to speak with an expert for your stories, then let us help.

 Nayak is available to speak with media about this important subject.
 Simply click on her icon now to arrange an interview today.

-Asha Nayak-Kapoor Associate Professor of Medicine
+Asha Nayak-Kapoor, MD Associate Professor of Medicine